Golden Diamond Space Enclosing System

 Using the Geometry of the Rhombic Triacontahedron

 Since this approach is filled with the Golden proportion (see below) it may also be fundamentally pleasing to the eye.
+For example, the diagonals of the faces are in the Golden Proportion.

 Here are three basic methods for adding tiers to create domes with the Golden Diamond system.
 All three approaches share the same plan view (upper left).
 On the upper right is the ‘Star‘ method.
 In the lower left is the ‘Simple‘ method, while the ‘Full‘ Method in in the lower right.